threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

 The solution takes some configurations from the user, we will list them and explain their meaning

 - `container name` : a name of your conatiner to help you to get it again with reservation id.
-- `Flist link` : the link of your flist to be deployed.
-For example: https://hub.grid.tf/usr/example.flist
+- `Flist link` : the link of your Flist to be deployed.
+For example: https://hub.grid.tf/usr/example.Flist
 - `environment variables`: set environment variables on your deployed container, enter comma-separated variable=value For example: var1=value1, var2=value2.
 Leave empty if not needed
 - `Expiration time`: a network expiration time (minutes=m ,hour=h, day=d, week=w, month=M)
 - `Inetractive`: choose whether you prefer to access to your container through the web browser (coreX) or not.